 Unfortunately at an hour and forty-seven minutes Resident Evil: Welcome to Raccoon City is way too long and quickly bogs down and dilutes its initial atmosphere by trying to cover way too many stories.
 The fact that two of them involve unlikable people trying to flee the city doesn’t help.
-Police Chief Irons (Donal Logue, Gotham, The Cloverfield Paradox) who deserts his post as soon as the sirens sound and an Umbrella Corporation scientist William Birkin (Neal McDonough, Monsters of Man, Apex) who figures into Claire’s flashbacks.
+Police Chief Irons (Donal Logue, Gotham, The Cloverfield Paradox) who deserts his post as soon as the sirens sound and an Umbrella Corporation scientist William Birkin (Neal McDonough, Monsters of Man, There Are No Saints) who figures into Claire’s flashbacks.

 The end result is I didn’t get an actual scare until nearly an hour into the film.
 By that point, it has mostly settled into two locations, the besieged police station and the Spencer Mansion, which you might remember from the first film.
 Even then, ironically, Resident Evil: Welcome to Raccoon City only tends to come to life during action scenes like a firefight with a horde of zombies or a helicopter crash.

 There isn’t even much in the way of effects until the last half hour of Resident Evil: Welcome to Raccoon City either.
-The human zombies are bland-looking and the couple of infected birds and a dog we see are passable at best.
+The human zombies are bland-looking and a couple of infected birds and a dog we see are passable at best.
 There’s also a character that seems to be imitating Leatherface and wearing a human skin mask, but it’s not particularly effective.
 As for the monsters, which everyone was hoping we would see more of, there’s a brief fight between a couple of them and an appearance by a mostly CGI one in the last few minutes, but they barely figure into the film.